Music Education and Entrepreneurship

 Some are self-employed and carve out distinct niches for themselves.
 Others hold traditional sorts of posts in orchestras, bands, universities, or schools, yet they extend their horizons beyond the conventional.

-Music Schools and Entrepreneurship
+Music Curricula & Entrepreneurship

 From an educational standpoint, then, how can music colleges equip students to be high-level performers – with all of the intense practice and study that musical excellence requires – while also arming them with the entrepreneurial tools they need to succeed in the new economy in which traditional music jobs are scarce?